Group of Aphrodite, Pan and Eros

-The Group of Aphrodite, Pan and Eros (Αφροδίτη, Παν και Έρως) is an ancient marble Greek sculpture of the first century BC depicting the goat-legged god Pan trying to woo Aphrodite, the goddess of love and desire, unsuccessfully.
+The Group of Aphrodite, Pan and Eros (Αφροδίτη, Παν και Έρως) is an ancient marble Greek sculpture of the first century BC depicting the goat-legged god Pan attempting to woo Aphrodite, the goddess of love and desire, unsuccessfully as she and her son Eros try to repel him.
 It was found on the Aegean island of Delos in the early twentieth century, and is now housed in the National Archaeological Museum of Athens with inventory number 3335.

 History

 The statue was made around 100 BC, by a man named Dionysius, according to the inscription:

 The marble group was discovered on the island of Delos in 1904, in a room of the Hall of the Guild of the Poseidoniasts (the worshippers of the sea-god Poseidon) from Beirut in modern-day Lebanon.
 According to the inscription found above the west columns, the members of this club were tradesmen, shipowners and warehousemen.

 Today it is kept in Room 30 of the NAMA.